 - 2.8.1.8.
 When a PCP or any medical, behavioral health or LTSS provider is terminated from the Contractor or leaves the network for any reason, the Contractor must make a good faith effort to give written notification of termination of such provider, within fifteen (15) Days after receipt or issuance of the termination notice, to each Enrollee who received his or her care from, or was seen on a regular basis by, the terminated PCP or any other medical, behavioral or LTSS provider.
 For terminations of PCPs, the Contractor must also report the termination to RI EOHHS and provide assistance to the Enrollee in selecting a new PCP within fifteen (15) calendar Days.
 For Enrollees who are receiving treatment for a chronic or ongoing medical condition or LTSS, the Contractor shall ensure that there is no disruption in services provided to the Enrollee. - 2.8.1.9.
 When the Food and Drug Administration (FDA) determines a drug to be unsafe, the Contractor shall remove it from the formulary immediately.
 The Contractor must make a good faith effort to give written notification of removal of this drug from the formulary and the reason for its removal, within five (5) Days after the removal, to each Enrollee with a current or previous prescription for the drug.
 The Contractor must also make a good faith effort to call, within three (3) calendar Days, each Enrollee with a current or previous prescription for the drug; a good faith effort must involve no fewer than three (3) phone call attempts at different times of day. - 2.8.1.10.
+If the Contractor's network is unable to provide necessary medical services covered under the Contract to a particular Enrollee, the Contractor must adequately and timely cover these services out of network for the Enrollee, for as long as the Contractor is unable to provide them.
+The Contractor must ensure that cost to the Enrollee is no greater than it would be if the services were furnished within the network. - 2.8.1.11.
 The criteria the Contractor employs in the creation of selective provider networks must be transparent to EOHHS, and must be reviewed and approved by EOHHS prior to the implementation of network changes.
-If a Selective Network is to be created, Contractor must create selective networks that comply with EOHHS' Selective Network Guidelines. - 2.8.1.11.
+If a Selective Network is to be created, Contractor must create selective networks that comply with EOHHS' Selective Network Guidelines. - 2.8.1.12.
 The Contractor shall establish mechanisms to ensure compliance by providers, monitor providers regularly to determine compliance and take correction action if there is a failure to comply.
 The Contractor shall have a system in place to monitor and document access and appointment scheduling standards.
-The Contractor shall use statistically valid sampling methods for monitoring compliance with appointment/access standards specific above and shall promptly address and access deficiencies. - 2.8.2.
+The Contractor shall use statistically valid sampling methods for monitoring compliance with appointment/access standards specific above and shall promptly address and access deficiencies.

+2.8.2.
 Services Not Subject to Prior Approval